 Hypothermia impairs many physiologic functions resulting in increased morbidity for surgical patients.
 Hypothermia attenuates immune function, reduces cutaneous blood flow, and is believed to cause tighter binding of oxygen to hemoglobin leading to tissue ischemia.
 All of these factors are believed to contribute to increased rates of surgical site infections (SSI).21,22,11 Hypothermia induced coagulopathy is thought to be the underlying mechanism for increased surgical blood loss for hypothermic patients.6,19 Ex vivo experiments demonstrate decreased hemoglobin and platelets counts during cooling from 37 degrees Celsius to 32 degrees Celsius.
 The hemoglobin and platelet drop is most substantial in the initial cooling period and these coagulation factors do not return to normal with rewarming.28 Additively, platelet aggregation is impaired by hypothermia.
 In normal practice, the degree of coagulation impairment may not be apparent since laboratory testing is performed in normothermic conditions and does not account for the patient’s intraoperative temperature.
 It is estimated that for every 1 degree drop in temperature, 0.5 units of blood is needed due to intraoperative blood loss.11,21,22

 Hypothermia can lead to increased oxygen requirements, arrhythmia, metabolic disturbances and death in neonates, who are at particular risk from PH.
-These effects may be more pronounced in preterm and low birth weight babies.2,6,11,16 Drug metabolism is also impaired by hypothermia, leading to increased anesthesia recovery times.12,22 Post operative shivering occurs in 40% of hypothermic patients and can be more uncomfortable than surgical pain.6,21 Mild hypothermia has received some neurosurgical attention for hypothesized neuroprotective effects in traumatic brain injury and aneurysm surgery; however this data remains controversial and has not been definitively shown to improve outcomes.22 There is no evidence for maintenance of hyperthermia as a PH prevention technique.21
+These effects may be more pronounced in preterm and low birth weight babies.2,6,11,16 Drug metabolism is also impaired by hypothermia, leading to increased anesthesia recovery times.12,22

 Methods of temperature measurement

 There are four sites to measure core temperature: pulmonary artery, esophageal, nasopharynx, and tympanic membrane.
-These sites have reasonable precision.
 In the intubated patient, esophageal temperature is a reliable and common temperature assessment location.
-Other thermometers have their unique liabilities: sublingual temperature is a good measure of core temperature but is difficult to measure in some pediatric patients.
-Axillary temperature will underestimate the core temperature if patient and thermometer are not positioned properly and may similarly be difficult to measure in pediatric patient.
-Skin temperature is a poor approximation of core temperature and may vary based on ambient temperature but is easily assessed in the pediatric patient.
-Infrared tympanic thermometers and temporal artery thermometers do not reflect core temperature and are considered inaccurate for clinical use; however a true tympanic membrane thermocouple is acceptable.
-Rectal temperature has a poor correlation with core temperature and probes may cause inadvertent perforation in neonates.2,10,11,17,22,23
+Infrared tympanic thermometers and temporal artery thermometers do not reflect core temperature and are considered inaccurate for clinical use; however a true tympanic membrane thermocouple is acceptable.2,10,11,17,22,23

 Prevalence of PH in pediatric population